Paul Ellering: Mid-South Wrestling (1980–1982)

-Georgia and AWA
+Georgia and AWA (1982–1986)

 Georgia booker Ole Anderson recognized his speaking ability, however, and gave him a job as a manager.

-Ellering formed a stable named the Legion of Doom including such wrestlers as King Kong Bundy, Jake Roberts and The Road Warriors.
+Ellering formed a stable named the Legion of Doom including such wrestlers as The Spoiler, Jake Roberts and the Road Warriors.
 This was later reduced down to just the Warriors who held the NWA National Tag Team Championship three times before moving to the American Wrestling Association where they held the AWA World Tag Team Championship for a year, during which time the Warriors – and Ellering by association – turned fan favorite.

 Ellering is best known for managing the Warriors, from 1983 until 1992 during their stints in the AWA, various National Wrestling Alliance territories, New Japan Pro-Wrestling, All-Japan Pro Wrestling, and the World Wrestling Federation in 1992.
 Ellering was also the real-life manager for the team; he booked their matches, lined up their flights, set up hotel reservations, and kept track of their expenses.